 Confirmation of classes taken is approved by the Child Life Council via the online Eligibility Assessment.
 Eligibility includes approval of a child life course taught by a child life specialist.

-Mayo School of Health Sciences accepts students who are highly qualified for its programs.
-To be considered for admittance, you should exhibit strong qualifications for the health profession you wish to pursue.
+Mayo Clinic School of Health Sciences accepts students who are highly qualified for its programs.
+To be considered for admittance, candidates generally exhibit strong qualifications for the health profession they wish to pursue.
 Applicants to programs must possess these general qualities:

 - Critical thinking skills